zorgjbe/LibMyKitty/README.md

 It's a great way to get building your own addon.

 ### Start
+This is *recommended* but not necessary.
+You only have to install libmykitty.
 ```ts
 npm install libmykitty bondage-club-mod-sdk
 npm install bc-stubs --save-dev